TV Tokyo: 1960s

-After the Science and Technology Promotion Foundation obtained the broadcasting license, it immediately invited Kurata, the then president of Hitachi Production Co., Ltd., to serve as the head of the television business headquarters and began preparations for the launch.
-At noon on April 12, 1964, Tokyo Channel 12 officially launched (broadcasting as Science TV Tokyo Channel 12 Television (科学テレビ東京12チャンネルテレビ, Kagaku Terebi Tōkyō Jūni-channeru Terebi)); the first program broadcast was the special program "The Birth of Tokyo Channel 12", and the NHK Symphony Orchestra concert, the 90-minute TV series "The Shore of Sorrow" and variety shows such as "Good Night 21st Century" were broadcast.
+After the Science and Technology Promotion Foundation obtained its broadcasting license, it immediately invited Kurata, then president of Hitachi Production Co., Ltd., to serve as the head of the television business headquarters and began preparations for the launch.
+At noon on April 12, 1964, Tokyo Channel 12 officially launched (broadcasting as Science TV Tokyo Channel 12 Television (科学テレビ東京12チャンネルテレビ, Kagaku Terebi Tōkyō Jūni-channeru Terebi)); the first program broadcast included "The Birth of Tokyo Channel 12", a NHK Symphony Orchestra concert, the 90-minute TV series "The Shore of Sorrow", and variety shows such as "Good Night 21st Century".
 On the first day of broadcast, Tokyo Channel 12's average full-day ratings were 2.1%, and the average prime-time ratings were 3.4%.
 When Tokyo Channel 12 was launched, its main programs were mainly industrial high school lectures, supplemented by news, social education, TV dramas, foreign movies and other programs.
-During the 1964 Tokyo Olympics, Tokyo Channel 12 set aside all programs other than higher education for Olympic broadcasts, with the longest broadcast time among the flagship stations.
+During the 1964 Tokyo Olympics, Tokyo Channel 12 paused all but higher education programs for games coverage, broadcasting the longest among the flagship stations.

-However, due to the extremely low ratings of Tokyo Channel 12's educational programs (in the first year of its launch, the average daily ratings of Tokyo Channel 12 were only 1% and only 2% during prime time). as well as the Japanese economy being in a securities recession at the time, Tokyo Channel 12 fell into serious operating difficulties after it started broadcasting.
+However, due to the extremely low ratings of Tokyo Channel 12's educational programs (in the first year of its launch, the average daily ratings of Tokyo Channel 12 were only 1% and only 2% during prime time). as well as the Japanese economy being in a securities recession at the time, Tokyo Channel 12 immediately fell into serious operating difficulties.
 In the first year of broadcasting, it recorded a deficit of 1.38 billion yen.
 In 1966, Tokyo Channel 12 decided to shorten daily broadcasting to five hours and thirty minutes, and attempts were made to rebuild by requesting donations from powerful financial companies, laying off employees, and suspending advertising business activities.
 However, Tokyo Channel 12 planned to lay off 200 people.
-This triggered a strong backlash from the labor union and led to a four-year dispute between the two.
-In 1967, Tokyo Channel 12 changed its reconstruction plan again, extending the daily broadcast time to 8 hours and 10 minutes, and requesting companies in the financial sector to donate funds for reconstruction and restart advertising activities.
-At the same time, four other private TV stations in Tokyo and NHK also formed the "Science TV Coordination Committee" to assist in the reconstruction of Tokyo Channel 12 and provide broadcasting parts for the Program.
+This triggered backlash from the labor union and led to a four-year dispute.
+In 1967, Tokyo Channel 12 changed its reconstruction plan again, extending the daily broadcast time to 8 hours and 10 minutes, requesting companies in the financial sector to donate funds for reconstruction, and restarting advertising activities.
+At the same time, four other private TV stations in Tokyo and NHK formed the "Science TV Coordination Committee" to assist in the reconstruction of Tokyo Channel 12 and provide broadcasting parts for the Program.
 These measures halved the accumulated losses of Tokyo Channel 12 to approximately 1.743 billion yen in 1967.
 On March 28, 1968, Tokyo Channel 12 began broadcasting color programs.